i4seeu/college-assistant-training-data/README.md

 # college-assistant-training-data
-This is the repository for training data of the college assistang
+This is the repository for training data of the college assistant